OPCFoundation/UA-IIoT-StarterKit/docs/subscribing/README.md

   -p|--publisher  The identifier for the publisher to monitor.
   -g|--group      The name of the reader group to monitor.
 ```
-The MQTT topic tree used by the Starter Kit applications have the pattern:
+The MQTT topic tree used by the StarterKit applications have the pattern:
 ```
-opcua/<publisher>/<group>/<dataset>
+opcua/<publisher>/<group>/<dataset reader>
 ```
 Where